LONELY GRAVES IN THE MURRAY VALLEY

 BORDER TO WENTWORTH REEDY ISLAND OTHER SITES

-One of the earlier graves behind the hotel contains the remains of a nephew of the intrepid stockman/jack-of-all-trades, Mr John Theodore Schell.
-As retold in the old man's memoirs, viz; - Murray Pioneer, Friday, December 19, 1924; "About this time (1860s) Mr Schell's nephew Fred, aged 21, fell off the steamer Gem near Moorook and was drowned.
+One of the earlier graves behind the hotel contains the remains of a nephew of the intrepid stockman and jack-of-all-trades, Mr John Theodore Schell. - As disclosed in the old man's memoirs, viz; Murray Pioneer, Friday, December 19, 1924; "About this time (1860s) Mr Schell's nephew Fred, aged 21, fell off the steamer Gem near Moorook and was drowned.
 Captain King and his wife were on board at the time; The body was found some time afterward by Captain Joe Egge of the Prince Alfred who tied it to a snag; It was then taken to Overland Corner and was buried just at the back of the hotel.
 Mr William Robertson J.P., signed the order for the burial, and William Brand put the fence up around the grave."

 The first white woman settler at the 'Corner' is reckoned to be Martha Brand; she arrived by paddle steamer with her husband William after their marriage in 1861. - According to one popular tale; 'An incredulous group of Aboriginal women gathered to gaze at the first white woman they'd ever seen.
-Martha was so terrified by this mass reception committee "that the sheltered 16 year old" locked herself in her cabin and refused to budge.' - Whatever the facts (Martha was nearly 21 when she married William), it does indicate how populous the Aborigines were in this region, at that time. ...
-Along with other of the district's pioneers, William and Martha Brand, and one of their children, are interned in the official Overland Corner Cemetery, beside the Morgan road.
+Martha was so terrified by this mass reception committee "that the sheltered 16 year old" locked herself in her cabin and refused to budge.' - Whatever the facts (Martha was 20 when she married William), it does indicate how populous the Aborigines were in this region, at that time. ...
+Along with other of the district's pioneers, William and Martha Brand, and one of their children, are interned in the official Overland Corner Cemetery on the north side of the Goyder Highway.
 A row of fine marble headstones marks the Brands' graves.

 TOP OF THIS PAGE